Google Isn't Developing A Coronavirus Testing Site, Despite Donald Trump's Claims

 Donald Trump Declares National Emergency to Combat Coronavirus President Donald Trump has officially declared a national emergency in the United States due to the COVID-19 pandemic.
 The move is being done to allow for his administration to effectively combat the rapidly-spreading coronavirus.
 Donald...

 WASHINGTON — President Donald Trump on Friday declared a national emergency to respond to the coronavirus pandemic and announced new steps he said would speed...
-Seattle Times Also reported by •Reuters •bizjournals •Mediaite
+Seattle Times Also reported by •bizjournals •Mediaite •Reuters